The Best Hot Tubs (and Inflatable Hot Tubs) for Your Money

 There's something undeniably satisfying about taking a dip in a hot tub.
 Soaking in the warm water for a few minutes can help you relax after a long stressful day.
 It can even provide some pain-relief benefits as the heat and massaging action of the jets help reduce inflammation and ease sore muscles.

-Still, hard shell hot tubs are often the better choice for homeowners.
-They’re more durable, comfortable, longer-lasting, and energy-efficient compared to inflatable models.
+Still, if you own your home and can afford it, hard-shell hot tubs are often the better choice.
+They're more durable, comfortable, longer-lasting, and energy-efficient than inflatable models.
 Since they require an independent power panel, traditional hot tubs can handle extras like underwater lights, for example.
-Most importantly, the intensity of the jets can be adjusted for a deeper massage, effective at loosening tight muscles.
+You can also adjust the jets' intensity for a deeper massage, which is more effective at loosening tight muscles.

 Between purchase and installation costs, a traditional acrylic or plastic hot tub can cost more than $5,000.
 Yet it may be worth it in the long run, especially if you use your hot tub frequently and take advantage of all the extra features.